 Skin is the easiest organ to replicate with this technology, with non-hollow organs such as the heart the most complex.
 This isn’t yet possible but scientists hope that in the not too distant future, additive manufacturing will provide a solution to this too.

-But Additive Manufacturing is already being used in medicine in a different way, with customised equipment and surgical tools being produced.
-Tens of thousands of patients every year benefit from tools made from Additive Manufacturing.
-Dentistry has also become reliant upon Additive Manufacturing to produce the individual moulds used for casting dental implants.
+But the technology is already being used in medicine in a different way, with customised equipment and surgical tools being produced.
+Tens of thousands of patients every year benefit from tools made using this method.
+Dentistry has also become reliant in the production of individual moulds used for casting dental implants.

 Low Volume Production

-Additive manufacturing (Additive Manufacturing) has a number of advantages over conventional methods, but it’s the flexibility and ability to generate a product quickly which are key to its success.
-When faced with the mass production of large numbers, additive manufacturing is not yet competitive and could actually prove to be a disadvantageous choice.
+Additive manufacturing has a number of advantages over conventional methods, but it’s the flexibility and ability to generate a product quickly which are key to its success.
+When faced with the mass production of large numbers, the technology is not yet competitive and could actually prove to be a disadvantageous choice.
 However, at low volume or for unique designs, it’s much quicker than conventional means.

 There’s a vast number of industries which have made use of the technology such as aerospace, defence, industry and automotive, and each of these has found certain key elements particularly beneficial.
-Tooling is used in all of these industries and has a broad number of applications, and this is one area which can be significantly improved with the use of additive manufacturing.
+Tooling is used in all of these industries and has a broad number of applications, and this is one area which can be significantly improved.

 Use in Industry